 Staff.
-The term "staff" means any employee of the department or any person who regularly provides health or counseling services directly to [inmates] persons in custody.
+The term "staff" means any employee of the department or any person who regularly provides health or counseling services directly to [incarcerated individuals] persons incarcerated.

-- § 46.
-Section 9-146 of the administrative code of the city of New York, as added by local law number 178 for the year 2016, is amended to read as follows: - § 9-146 [Inmate court] Court appearance transportation. a.
-By April 1, 2017 and upon gaining access to [such] the database described in subdivision c of this section, the department shall, within 48 hours of admission of [an inmate] any person to the custody of the department, determine whether [an inmate] such person has any pending court appearances scheduled in New York city criminal court or the criminal term of New York state supreme court other than those appearances for cases for which such defendant is admitted to the custody of the department or that pertain solely to the payment of court surcharges. - b.
-In complying with subdivision a, the department shall: - 1. notify the office of court administration that such [inmate] person is in department custody upon determination of such court appearance, pursuant to subdivision a; and - 2. provide, as required by the court, transportation for every [inmate] person for all such court appearances. - c.
+§ 46.
+Section 9-146 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+§ 9-146 Court appearance transportation for [incarcerated individuals] persons incarcerated. a.
+By April 1, 2017 and upon gaining access to [such] the database described in subdivision c of this section, the department shall, within 48 hours of admission of [an incarcerated individual] any person to the custody of the department, determine whether [an incarcerated individual] such person has any pending court appearances scheduled in New York city criminal court or the criminal term of New York state supreme court other than those appearances for cases for which such defendant is admitted to the custody of the department or that pertain solely to the payment of court surcharges.

+b.
+In complying with subdivision a of this section, the department shall:

+1. notify the office of court administration that such [incarcerated individual] person is in department custody upon determination of such court appearance, pursuant to subdivision a of this section; and c.
 The department shall make every effort to reach an agreement with the office of court administration to gain access by the department to a database maintained by the office of court administration related to court appearances scheduled in New York city criminal court or the criminal term of New York state supreme court.
 The requirements set forth in subdivisions a and b of this section shall apply only when the office of court administration reaches such agreement with the department.